jdbeutel/ics612-babyfs/README.md

 	type:
 		INODE - offset: 0
-		DIR_ENT - offset: hash of the name of this directory entry FILE_EXTENT - offset: starting offset into the file (in bytes)
+		DIR_ENT - offset: hash of the name of this directory entry FILE_EXTENT - offset: starting offset into the file (in blocks)

 #### Key in extent tree: